-Is it a viable way to get
+Is it a viable way to get help for your loved one?
+It could be.

 To be effective, drug and alcohol addiction rehabilitation needs to be something a person wants to do.
-Unfortunately, chemical dependency limits a person’s ability to recognize the value of such
+Unfortunately, chemical dependency limits a person’s ability to recognize the value of such treatment.
+Their brain is communicating a desperate need to continue to use the substance.

 If your loved one is in this situation, they may need you to help them to get help.

 When a person is making decisions that are negatively impacting their health or the well-being of those around them, it’s time to seek out help.
-This includes when a person is dealing with
+This includes when a person is dealing with alcoholism, illicit drug use, prescription drug overuse, and compulsive behaviors such as gambling or eating addictions.
+Many people with an addiction deny they need help.
+They may recognize they have a problem, but still believe they can still stop using if they wanted to.

 In these situations, an intervention allows you to communicate your beliefs about your loved one’s health and to present an opportunity to get help immediately.
 Unlike what you see in television programs, interventions do not always need to involve numerous people.
 The underlying goal is always to motivate a person with an addiction to get help.

 An intervention is a structured, planned session done with family and friends.
-It’s best for a Certified Intervention Professional (CIP), drug and
+It’s best for a Certified Intervention Professional (CIP), drug and alcohol treatment center counselor, or physician to guide the intervention.
+If a person is religious, having a representative from their faith present is also beneficial.
+Those there should be personally invested in the wellbeing of the individual with an addiction.

 The ideal intervention convinces the person with an addiction that they are engaging in destructive behavior that’s impacting their loved ones and their health.
 It should offer a direct avenue for seeking help, with a clear treatment plan available for the person to enter.
 It should also provide a set of consequences which everyone agrees to should the individual fail to get the treatment available.